Food and drink

 Restaurants and eating out

-Except for Sundays, when lunch can last most of the afternoon, Cypriots prefer to take their main meal in the evening, when temperatures have fallen to a pleasanter level.
-And because of the practice of having a siesta, they tend to eat late: restaurants rarely open much before 7pm, and most customers will arrive at any time from 8 or 9pm onwards.
+Except for Sundays, Cypriots prefer to take their main meal in the evening, when it’s cooler.
+And because of the practice of having a siesta, they tend to eat late: restaurants rarely open much before 7pm, and most customers will arrive at any time from 8pm onwards.
 Restaurants can get very busy in high season, especially at weekends, so it’s a good idea to make a reservation.
-Prices vary enormously, but allow for perhaps €40 for meze for two, with a bottle of wine, €50 for a three-course meal with a bottle of wine.
+Prices vary, but allow for perhaps €50 for meze for two, with a bottle of wine, €60 for a three-course meal with wine.

 The variety of restaurants in Cyprus has increased exponentially during the last decade or two.
 Most popular are still the traditional tavernas (still the only option in many rural areas), or the slightly more formal estiadoria.
 But these have been joined by a host of restaurants offering cuisine from around the world: Italian, French, Chinese, Indian, Japanese, Thai, Lebanese, Arabic, Mexican, Russian and Armenian restaurants can all be found across the island.
 Fast food and “international cuisine” is ubiquitous, served up not only by the likes of Pizza Hut, McDonald’s and KFC, but by local equivalents – Goody’s, for example – and by the hundreds of restaurants aimed squarely at tourists (often recognizable by the photographs of the food outside).
 Though Cypriot restaurants are usually locally owned, a recent change has been that serving staff now often hail from Eastern Europe.